AdilIqbal95/Career_App/README.md

 - [x] users and profile IDs not matching on back end
 - [x] recursive functions error causing infinite requests to our django API.
 Solved by using useEffect
 - [x] nav bar moving the whole main container on hover
+- [ ] users can add daily streak multiple times a day

 # Wins & Challenges